Sainan/Utopia/README.md

 ## Conclusion

-This works surprisingly better than expected.
-Clang is such a chad, I think it pretty much optimized the interpreter away from the lazy "compiling the interpreter to get a compiled binary" approach.
-These are the file sizes I saw on Linux:
+At first glance, this works surprisingly better than expected; these are the file sizes I saw on Linux with the initial version:

 ```
 Interpreter          34,8 KB